Diogo Vasconcelos: Professional and social career

-Between May 2008 and March 2011, Diogo was Chairman of APDC - Portuguese Association for the Development of Communications, a public interest organization that represents the telecom and ICT industry in Portugal since 1984.
+Between May 2008 and March 2011, Diogo was Chairman of APDC – Portuguese Association for the Development of Communications, a public interest organization that represents the telecom and ICT industry in Portugal since 1984.
 In 2009, he was elected member of the Executive Board on DigitalEurope the voice of digital industry in Europe.
-Link to the resume of his APDC mandate.

 Other activities

 Diogo was also member of the board of the Catholic University of Porto and member of the advisory boards of leading European think tanks, as the Lisbon Council (Brussels) and European House-Ambrosetti (Milan).
 He was also a fellow of ResPublica (London).

 Diogo was also a co-founder and member of the Board of the European VentureClub, a network of leading international venture capital firms and corporate investors interested to co-invest in Europe and foster the internationalisation of European startups.

 Awards

-In 2006, Diogo received from Portuguese President of Republic Jorge Sampaio one of his country’s highest honours for his work, the “Commander of the Order of Prince D. Henrique”.
+In 2006, Diogo received from Portuguese President of Republic Jorge Sampaio one of his country’s highest honours for his work, the "Commander of the Order of Prince D. Henrique".